Lead organisation

 Project location

-Hamble Brook winds through the southern Chilterns National Landscape between Henley-on-Thames and Marlow.
+Hamble Brook winds through the southern part of the Chilterns National Landscape between Henley-on-Thames and Marlow.
 The project focused on a rural stretch between Pheasants Hill and Skirmett, a classic chalk stream corridor wholly contained within the Big Chalk programme area.

 Contribution to Big Chalk

-By restoring the stream’s natural form, the Hamble Brook project has recreated a diverse habitat mosaic capable of supporting a wider range of species, including winterbourne specialists.
+By restoring the stream’s natural form, the Hamble Brook project has recreated a diverse habitat mosaic capable of supporting a wider range of species, including winterbourne specialists such as the scarce purple dun mayfly and the winterbourne stonefly.
 Clean gravels, deeper pools, and wetlands will provide refuge and breeding sites for birds and aquatic life, while a balanced sun-and-shade regime supports temperature control and species migration.

 Coupled with a grazing and management plan, these works ensure the chalk-stream character is not only restored today but resilient for the future, even through dry periods.
 A comprehensive monitoring regime—expanding beyond MoRPh and Riverfly surveys—will track how channel, wetland, and grassland species respond over time, offering vital data to inform further landscape-scale nature recovery across the Big Chalk area.